gdiaz384/py3TranslateLLM/wiki/pages/fairseq-and-sugoi-gpu-guide.markdown

 Sugoi Translator is a wrapper for [fairseq](//github.com/facebookresearch/fairseq) that comes preconfigured to support JPN->ENG translation.
 When this guide refers to 'Sugoi', it refers to 'Sugoi Offline Translator 4.0' which comes bundled with 'Sugoi Toolkit' versions 6.0/7.0.

+fairseq itself relies on PyTorch as the backend engine for many of its services.
+PyTorch is an open-source tensor library designed for deep learning that has both CPU and GPU modes (CUDA, ROCm).
+There is also a Windows plugin for DirectML.

 fairseq, and thus Sugoi, uses [PyTorch](//pytorch.org), a Machine Learning framework, as its main engine for data processing.
 In other words, getting fairseq and Sugoi to support GPU processing really just means getting PyTorch to work work as intended.
 As long as PyTorch is configured properly to use the GPU for processing, it can expose that capability to fairseq/Sugoi for much faster inferencing.

 ```